 Dosage Forms and Strengths

-Betamethasone dipropionate cream USP (augmented), 0.05% is contraindicated in patients who are hypersensitive to betamethasone dipropionate, to other corticosteroids, or to any ingredient in this preparation.
+Betamethasone dipropionate cream (augmented), 0.05% is contraindicated in patients who are hypersensitive to betamethasone dipropionate, to other corticosteroids, or to any ingredient in this preparation.

 Warnings and Precautions

 Effects on Endocrine System

 Betamethasone dipropionate cream (augmented), 0.05% can produce reversible hypothalamic-pituitary-adrenal (HPA) axis suppression with the potential for glucocorticosteroid insufficiency.
 This may occur during treatment or after withdrawal of treatment.
 Factors that predispose to HPA axis suppression include the use of high-potency steroids, large treatment surface areas, prolonged use, use of occlusive dressings, altered skin barrier, liver failure, and young age.
 Evaluation for HPA axis suppression may be done by using the adrenocorticotropic hormone (ACTH) stimulation test.